kubernetes/enhancements/keps/sig-auth/2907-secrets-store-csi-driver/README.md

 ### Notes/Constraints/Caveats (Optional)

 Since the proposal is a storage driver, native support for presenting secrets to a process through environment variables is not possible.
-In addition to the default mount, the driver also supports syncing the mounted content as Kubernetes secret.
-This is an optional feature and isn't enabled by default.
+The driver includes a method to sync the mounted content as Kubernetes secret.
+This is an optional feature, isn't enabled by default, and will not be considered a GA feature of the driver.

 ### Risks and Mitigations

 #### Directory traversal vulnerabilities

-The driver<->provider interface has been expanded to allow the driver to be the only process that actually writes files to the pod filesystem.
-The only hostpath providers need are now the one for creating the unix socket used for communication with the driver process.
+[CVE-2020-8567](https://github.com/kubernetes-sigs/secrets-store-csi-driver/issues/384) is an example of this risk.
+Since then, the interface between the driver and provider processes has been updated to:

+- eliminate the `kubelet/pods` `hostPath` volume mount from providers
+- consolidate all filesystem IO to the driver process

 The driver protects against directory traversal vulnerabilities by re-using the `atomic_writer` used by Kubernetes Secrets and ConfigMaps which includes protections against writing to unintended paths.

+Providers need a single remaining `hostPath` to share a unix domain socket file with the driver process, but this path has no other system critical or security sensitive access.

 #### Authenticating to external secret APIs